KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-filters-post.md

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/runge.png" alt="">

-Runge's phenomenon shows that high-order polynomial interpolation is potentially unstable.
+Runge's phenomenon shows that high-order polynomial interpolation [is unstable][fd-post].
 Fourier methods for periodic data do not share this limitation and achieve spectral accuracy: Exponential convergence of the interpolant to the data with the number of grid points.
 Yet, Fourier methods expect smooth, periodic data and otherwise suffer from [Gibbs's phenomenon][gibbs-wiki].

 One way to achieve higher accuracy using polynomial interpolants is to switch to a different grid: the Chebyshev grid.
 For more information, read the [excellent book on the subject][boyd-cheby] by John P. Boyd.
 If one is in the unfortunate situation to be limited to a uniform grid, however, there are alternative approaches with varying degrees of accuracy
 Such alternative approaches include
+- [Filters][filter-post]
-- Filters and mollifiers
+- [Mollifiers][mollifier-post]
-- Subtraction methods
+- [Subtraction methods][subtraction-post]
 - Gegenbauer methods
-- Inverse polynomial reconstructions
+- [Inverse polynomial reconstructions][ipr-post]
 - Modified Fourier transforms using Eckhoff's method
 - Transparent boundary conditions
-- Local Fourier bases
+- [Local Fourier bases][lfb-post]
 - Singular Fourier-Padé expansions
-- Polynomial least squares methods
+- Polynomial least-squares methods
-- Periodic SVD extensions
+- [SVD extensions][svd-post]
-- Gram-Fourier extensions
+- [Gram-Fourier extensions][gram-fe-post]

 In the following, we will look at filters.
 You may find the accompanying <a href="https://github.com/KunkelAlexander/when-fourier-fails-python"> Python code on GitHub </a>.